ajschumacher/ajschumacher.github.io/20160629-presenting_hello_tensorflow/index.md

 I'm going to try to show in a very hands-on way some of the details of how TensorFlow works.
 The idea is not to exercise all the features of TensorFlow but to really understand some of the important underlying concepts.

+It should be a slightly more hands-on thorough exposition of topics Saba touched on [in March](http://blog.altoros.com/videos-from-washington-dc-tensorflow-meetup-march-9-2016.html).

 *Image from [National Park Service, Alaska Region on Flickr](https://www.flickr.com/photos/alaskanps/8029733984).*